The MALS degree requires at least 30 hours of coursework, or 10 three-hour courses, which must include:

 An interdisciplinary MALS education cultivates skills valuable to employers in today’s workplace, such as the ability to think critically and analytically.
 The MALS program will improve your communication, research and problem-solving skills and broaden your horizons.
 In addition, many of our students tailor their course of study to complement their current job responsibilities or professional aspirations.

 Prospective students must submit an online application for admission to the Graduate School, along with the application materials listed on the Admission Requirements page.
-The application deadline is March 15.
+The general application deadline is March 15.
 After submitting these materials, you will be contacted to schedule a required on-campus interview with the MALS Program Director.

 GRE scores are not required.
 Admission requirements include an undergraduate baccalaureate degree and the submission of the application materials listed on the Admission Requirements page.